All are Worth Words: A ViT Backbone for Diffusion Models: Experiments

 \subsection{Text-to-Image Generation on MS-COCO}

 We evaluate U-ViT for text-to-image generation on the standard benchmark dataset MS-COCO.
 We train our U-ViT in the latent space of images~\cite{rombach2022high} as detailed in Section~\ref{sec:setup}.
-We also train another latent diffusion model that employs a U-Net of comparable model size to U-ViT-Small, and leave other parts unchanged.
+We also train another latent diffusion model that employs a U-Net of comparable model size to U-ViT-S, and leave other parts unchanged.
 Its hyperparameters and training details are provided in Appendix~\ref{app:unet}.
 We report the FID score~\cite{heusel2017gans} to measure the image quality.
 Consistent with previous literature, we randomly draw 30K prompts from the MS-COCO validation set, and generate samples on these prompts to compute FID.

-As shown in Table~\ref{tab:fid_ms}, our U-ViT-Small already achieves a state-of-the-art FID among methods without accessing large external datasets during the training of generative models.
-By further increasing the number of layers from 13 to 17, our U-ViT-Small-Deep can even achieve a better FID of 5.48.
+As shown in Table~\ref{tab:fid_ms}, our U-ViT-S already achieves a state-of-the-art FID among methods without accessing large external datasets during the training of generative models.
+By further increasing the number of layers from 13 to 17, our U-ViT-S (Deep) can even achieve a better FID of 5.48.
 Figure~\ref{fig:t2i} shows generated samples of U-Net and U-ViT using the same random seed for a fair comparison.
 We find U-ViT generates more high quality samples, and meanwhile the semantics matches the text better.
 For example, given the text \texttt{``a baseball player swinging a bat at a ball''}, U-Net generates neither the bat nor the ball.
-In contrast, our U-ViT-Small generates the ball with even a smaller number of parameters, and our U-ViT-Small-Deep further generates the bat.
+In contrast, our U-ViT-S generates the ball with even a smaller number of parameters, and our U-ViT-S (Deep) further generates the bat.
 We hypothesize this is because texts and images interact at every layer in our U-ViT, which is more frequent than U-Net that only interact at cross attention layer.
 We provide more samples in Appendix~\ref{app:more}.